Sturgeon

 Acipenser sturio

-The sturgeon is a large fish, can achieve more than 2 m in length, with longevities that can exceed forty years.
-It has an elongated body with a prominent snout and a mouth in a ventral position, with four sensory barbels.
-Heterocerca tail and several rows of bony shields on the body.
+The sturgeon is a large fish that can grow beyond two meters in length and live more than forty years.
+It has an elongated body with a prominent snout, mouth in ventral position and four sensory barbels.
+Its tail is heterocercal, and the body is covered with several rows of bony scutes, giving it a distinctive and unmistakable appearance.

-It was distributed along the great rivers of Europe, both on the Atlantic Ocean side and in the Mediterranean and Black Sea, but at present only a small population remains on the lower course of the river Garonne.
-In Catalonia it was abundant on the river Ebro until the construction of the Xerta dam in the 15th century, which hindered their reproductive migrations.
-Despite this, remained in low numbers until the decade of 1960, when the last specimens were observed.
-Actualment es considera extint a Catalunya.
+Historically, sturgeons were distributed throughout the major rivers of Europe, both on the Atlantic side and in the Mediterranean and Black Sea basins.
+Today, only a very small population remains in the lower course of the Garonne River.
+In Catalonia, the species was once abundant in the Ebro River, until the construction of the Xerta dam in the 15th century disrupted its breeding migrations.
+Despite this, a few individuals were still observed until the decade of 1960.
+At present, the sturgeon is considered extinct in Catalonia.

-It is an anadromous migratory species, that goes up the rivers to reproduce.
-Juveniles move to river mouths, where after a year or two they migrate to the sea.
-Feed on insect larvae, crustaceans, mollusks and small fish.
+As an anadromous species, the sturgeon migrates upstream to reproduce.
+Juveniles move towards the river mouths, where they stay for one or two years before migrating to the sea.
+Their diet includes: insect larvae, crustaceans, mollusks and small fish.

 Distribution